salma-emara/aps105-book/textbook/chapters/chapter03-decision-making/if-statement.md

 # If-statements

 Let's develop a decision-making program!
 We want to develop a program that prompts the user to enter their age.
-If it was below the legal age to work in Ontario, Canada, we want to print "You are not yet eligible to work in Ontario.", else it prints "You are eligible to work in Ontario."
+If it was below the legal age to work in Ontario, Canada, the program prints "You are not yet eligible to work in Ontario.", else it prints "You are eligible to work in Ontario."

 In C, we use the `if` statement to make decisions.
 The `if` statement is a conditional statement that executes a block of code if a condition is `true`.
 The syntax of the `if` statement is as follows: